igaster/laravel-theme/README.md

 Theme::img('src', 'alt', 'class-name', ['attribute' => 'value'])
 ```

-## Paremeteric filenames
+## Parametric filenames

 You can include any configuration key of the current theme inside any path string using *{curly brackets}*.
-For examle:
+For example:

 ```php
 Theme::url('jquery-{version}.js')
 ```

-if there is a `"version"` key defined in the theme's configuration it will be evaluated and then the filename will be looked-up in the theme hierarcy. (e.g: many comercial themes ship with multiple versions of the main.css for different color-schemes, or you can use [language-dependent assets](https://github.com/igaster/laravel-theme/issues/17))
+if there is a `"version"` key defined in the theme's configuration it will be evaluated and then the filename will be looked-up in the theme hierarchy.
+(e.g: many commercial themes ship with multiple versions of the main.css for different color-schemes, or you can use [language-dependent assets](https://github.com/igaster/laravel-theme/issues/17))

 ## 'setTheme' middleware (Laravel 5.2+)